-One of the increasing concerns in developed cities was the increasing air pollution from the emission of the vehicles.
-These emission contribute to the increase levels of carbon dioxide and other greenhouse gases in the atmosphere, not only leading to global warming, but also contribute to increasing health problems and cancers.
+One of the increasing concerns in developed cities was the increasing air pollution from the emission of vehicles.
+These emissions contribute to the increased levels of carbon dioxide and other greenhouse gases in the atmosphere, not only leading to global warming but also contribute to increasing health problems and cancers.

-While many car manufacturers are working hard to invent cleaner and lesser emission car (though Volkswagen decides to cheat) , the increasing number of cars in the cities will definitely fuelled air pollution further.
-As such, many countries’ authorities are starting to create more awareness of emission and regulations to curb further damage to the environment.
+Car manufacturers are working hard to invent cleaner and lesser emission cars (though Volkswagen decides to cheat), the increasing number of cars in the cities will definitely fuel air pollution further.
+As such, many countries’ authorities are starting to create more awareness of emissions and regulations to curb further damage to the environment.
 That is no exceptional for Singapore as well.

 Stiffer Fines for Offenders

-As early as in 2008, Singapore’s National Environment Agency (NEA) has been actively addressing this issue and passed a law under the Environmental Protection and Management Act to clamp down motorists who leaves their engine idling.
-However, there is was a sharp increase of engine idling offences over the years, NEA has imposed a stiffer fines for offenders.
+As early as 2008, Singapore’s National Environment Agency (NEA) has been actively addressing this issue and passed a law under the Environmental Protection and Management Act to clamp down on motorists who leave their engine idling.
+However, there is was a sharp increase in engine idling offences over the years, NEA has imposed stiffer fines for offenders.

 Starting from 1st June 2016, motorist caught leaving their vehicle’s engine idling for a second or subsequent time shall be liable for a composition fine of $100, up from the current $70.
 If the composition sum is not paid, the offenders is liable to a maximum court fine of $5,000 upon conviction.

-Though regulations apply to all motorist, but there are some scenarios which you will not be penalise.
+Though regulations apply to all motorists, there are some scenarios in which you will not be penalised.